GZK1108/financial_strategy/README.md

 # financial_strategy

-I will use this repository to save my financial strategies.
-If there is any questions about my codes, please commit issues.
+A repository to save my financial strategies.
+If there is any questions, please commit issues.

 We use JoinQuant to backtest our strategies.
 So the codes are written in JoinQuant environment.